-Steps to Install Vapor Barrier to Seal Out Moisture
+8 Steps to Install Vapor Barrier & Seal Out Moisture

-With around 15 percent of the homes built since 2013 having been constructed over crawl space, it’s important to understand why installing a vapor barrier in your home is important.
+About 15 percent of homes built since 2013 have a crawl space foundation, making it important for homeowners to understand why having a vapor barrier below their home is valuable.

-Moisture is your home’s largest enemy.
-Water, or water vapor, seeping from your untreated crawl space to the wooden structural supports of your home can mean serious problems like mold, wood rot, and loss of structural integrity.
+Moisture poses a huge threat to your home.
+When water (or water vapor) gets below your home, it eventually spreads to wooden structural supports found in the crawl space.
+This leads to serious problems like mold, wood rot, or structural integrity issues.
 A wet, damp crawl space is also an ideal breeding ground for insects and rodents.

-A vapor barrier is a simple way to seal out moisture in your crawl space.
-According to the US Department of Energy, controlling the moisture in your home can make your home more energy-efficient and less costly to heat and cool.
+In brief, vapor barriers are a simple way to seal out moisture in your crawl space.
+According to the U.S. Department of Energy, controlling the moisture in your home can make your home more energy-efficient and less costly to heat and cool.

 A vapor barrier does just this.
-When this plastic sheeting is installed properly, it prevents moisture from entering the crawl space and causing problems.
+Without a doubt, installing one prevents water vapor and ground moisture from entering the crawl space and causing problems.

 Is Mold Removal Necessary First?